choria-io/website/blog/content/post/2020/07/01/choria_scout.md

 ![](machine-watch.png)

-This is a life view of the Cloud Events being emitted by the system.
+This is a live view of the Cloud Events being emitted by the system.

 ```puppet
 choria::scout_check{"check_typhon":